securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Contact {#contact}

-Add an address that researchers MAY use for reporting security issues.
-The value can be an email address, a phone number and/or a contact page with more information.
+This directive allows you to provide an address that researchers SHOULD use for reporting security issues.
+The value MAY be an email address, a phone number and/or a contact page with more information.
 The "Contact:" directive MUST always be present in a security.txt file.
-URIs MUST be loaded over HTTPS.
+If this directive indicates a web URL, then it MUST begin with "https://".
 Security email addresses SHOULD use the conventions defined in section 4 of {{!RFC2142}}, but there is no requirement for this directive to be an email address.

 The value MUST follow the general syntax described in {{!RFC3986}}.
 This means that "mailto" and "tel" URI schemes MUST be used when specifying email addresses and telephone numbers.

-The precedence is in listed order.
+The precedence SHOULD be in listed order.
 The first field is the preferred method of contact.
 In the example below, the e-mail address is the preferred method of contact.